rozenn-pineau/pando/README.md

 ### Step 5 : Analyze .log and .trees files

 We base our age estimation on the conversion of the phylogenetic tree height to an age in years.

-This was done in R based on the .log file.
+To take into account missing mutations in our age estimation, we first determined the relationship between missing mutations and phylogenetic tree height by randomly keeping 15%, 30%, 60% or 90% of the mutations.
+We used the linear relationship that we obtained between the proportion of missing mutations and the phylogenetic tree height to make our different age estimations.
+These analyses and plots were done in R ([age_fine_scale_dataset.Rmd](https://github.com/rozenn-pineau/pando/blob/main/age_fine_scale_dataset.Rmd)).

-To visualize effective population size through time, we used Beast Traver v1.7.2 to reconstruct the Bayesian Skyline, under "Analysis", "Bayesian Skyline reconstruction" and saving the output data table.
+To visualize effective population size through time, we used Beast Tracer v1.7.2 to reconstruct the Bayesian Skyline, under "Analysis", "Bayesian Skyline reconstruction" and saving the output data table.
+The plot was done in R ([age_fine_scale_dataset.Rmd](https://github.com/rozenn-pineau/pando/blob/main/age_fine_scale_dataset.Rmd)).

-R scripts to plot Beast results :
+To construct the Pando samples phylogeny, we first summarized the trees from the Beast output using TreeAnnotator v2.7.6.
+We then saved the tree output from FigTree to plot in R ([age_fine_scale_dataset.Rmd](https://github.com/rozenn-pineau/pando/blob/main/age_fine_scale_dataset.Rmd)).